Gubaer/josm-scripting-plugin/docs/v2/modules.md

 sayHello()
 ```

 The places, where the Scripting Plugin is looking for modules, can be configured in the
 JOSM preferences.
 The plugin looks for modules in two places:

 * First, it tries to load modules from the plugin jar file in the directory `/js/v2`.

 * Then, it tries to load it from one of the configured *plugin repositories*.
 Each
-  repository is either a directory in the local file system or in a jar/zip file in the local filesystem.
+  repository is either a directory in the local file system or in a jar/zip file in the local file system.

 <img src="/assets/img/v2/configure-script-repositories.png"/>

 [CommonJS module]: http://www.commonjs.org/specs/modules/1.0/
-[josm/util]: /api/v1/module-josm_util.html
+[josm/util]: /api/v2/module-josm_util.html